 This committee focuses on meaningfully and strategically utilizing research knowledge regarding children, youth, and adults with disabilities, their families, and the people who work with them.
 Current activities include working with (a) the Division for Learning Disabilities on the DLD/DR ALERTS and (b) CEC to establish a systematic procedure for determining evidence-based practices in special education.
 Committee chair is Sarah Powell, University of Texas at Austin.

-The CEC Division for Research Diversity Committee was designed to further two primary and interrelated objectives: to increase awareness of how research helps us understand diversity and to integrate diversity considerations into the ways we design, carry out, and evaluate research in special education.
+The Diversity Committee was designed to further two primary and interrelated objectives: to increase awareness of how research helps us understand diversity and to integrate diversity considerations into the ways we design, carry out, and evaluate research in special education.
 In seeking to achieve both these objectives, we actively encourage communication and collaboration with other divisions of the Council for Exceptional Children (CEC) and related professional associations.
-One of this committee's first tasks was to create a position statement on the Role of Diversity in Special Education Research.
-It was developed over a period of several months in 2002-2003 after first brainstorming a list of questions about diversity that would guide our thinking, then inviting input from all committee members, synthesizing this input, and sending various versions of the evolving statement out for feedback, both from committee members and then DR's executive board.
+The committee’s most recent work includes:

 Current members of the committee are: